mongodb/mongodbatlas-cloudformation-resources/CONTRIBUTING.md

 4. Commit and push your changes to your branch then submit a pull request against the current release branch, not master.
 The naming scheme of the branch is `release-staging-v#.#.#`. **Note**: There will only be one release branch at a time.
 5. A repo maintainer will review the your pull request, and may either request additional changes or merge the pull request.

+## Requirements

+- Resources configurations, specifcally `.rpdk-config` and `Makefile` build commands, are compatible with cloudformation-cli (`cfn`) versions 0.2.34 and above.

 ## Testing
 We have a `/test/README.md` for every resource in `cfn-resources`.
 You will also find [TESTING.md](./TESTING.md) which provides testing practices common to all resources.
 Please follow below guidelines for testing to ensure quality: